 The path on this track is quite crumbly and there are large drop-offs, so it is a hike that I suggest is only good if you are with a local who knows the way or a guide.
 I did this route with the guys from Madeira Wonder Hikes who showed me the way.

 Want more details and photos?
 View the full blog post here: PICO DA RODA HIKE

 HIKING THE MADEIRA ISLAND ULTRA TRAIL IN 4 DAYS

 Hiking the Madeira Island Ultra Trail was one of the toughest trails I’ve ever done.
 115 kilometers from Porto Moniz to Machico, visiting many of the island’s tallest peaks along the way.
 8000 meters of incline made the four-day journey a brutal adventure through some of Madeira’s most beautiful regions.
 This route is a race every year for ultra-distance trail runners.
 The record is just under 13 hours but most participants take closer to a full day of non-stop motion to reach the finish line.

-We packed our camping gear including tents, sleeping bags, sleeping mats, hiking gear and food four the four-day journey across the island.
-For three nights we camped, had a fire and recovered overnight for the next day of hiking.
+We packed our camping gear including tents, sleeping bags, sleeping mats, hiking gear, and food for the four-day journey across the island.
+For three nights we camped, had a fire, and recovered overnight for the next day of hiking.